Trump's Ukraine impeachment shadows war, risks GOP response | Politics

 - United States

-When President Donald Trump was impeached in late 2019 after pressuring Ukraine's leader for “a favour”, all while withholding USD 400 million in military aid to help confront Russian-backed separatists, even the staunchest defence hawks in the Republican Party stood virtually united by Trump's side.
+When President Donald Trump was impeached in late 2019 after pressuring Ukraine's leader for “a favour,” all while withholding USD 400 million in military aid to help confront Russian-backed separatists, even the staunchest defense hawks in the Republican Party stood virtually united by Trump's side.

 But as Russian President Vladimir Putin's military marched toward Kyiv this February, threatening not only Ukraine but the rest of Europe, Republicans and Democrats in Congress cast aside impeachment politics, rallied to Ukraine's side and swiftly shipped billions to President Volodymyr Zelenskyy's defense.